 The remaining members of the Judicial Council, as provided by section 21(2) of the Provincial Court Act, are the president of the Provincial Court Judges Association, the president (or a designate) of the BC Branch of the Canadian Bar Association, and a lawyer appointed by the Law Society of BC.
 These three positions are held by Judge L. Mrozinski, D. Crawford and J. Lindsay, Q.C.

 The Judicial Council's process is governed by a Procedure Bylaw which was adopted March 23, 2001.

 The object of the Judicial Council is to improve the quality of judicial service.
 Its statutory mandate includes:

-- screening candidates applying for appointment as Judges and Judicial Justices; as well as screening retired judges' applications for one-year reappointments.
+- screening candidates applying for appointment as Judges and Judicial Justices; as well as screening retired judges' applications for reappointments.

 - conducting inquiries regarding the conduct of Judges and Judicial Justices; Complaints;

 - considering proposals for improving the judicial services of the Court;

 - continuing the education of Judges and organizing conferences of Judges;

 - preparing and revising, in consultation with the Judges, a Code of Ethics for the judiciary - the Code of Judicial Ethics and the Justice of the Peace Code of Ethics (PDF -download acrobat reader);

 - reporting to the Attorney General on matters which the Attorney General considers necessary.